THE BRANDENBURG GATE

 The palace is currently used as a museum which exhibits the bedroom of Frederick the Great, emblems of Frederick I and his wife, priceless chinaware, and a large number of paintings which constitute the most important collection of 18th-century French artwork outside of France.
 The palace’s old theater houses another museum, this time dedicated to Prehistory.

 The palace also features a huge garden, initially planted in the baroque French style and later reformed to adhere to the English landscape style.
-Within it, we can find various buildings such as the Belvedere Teahouse, the Neapolitan Villa, and the Tomb of Queen Luisa of Prussia.
+Within it, we can find with the audioguide (audioguides) various buildings such as the Belvedere Teahouse, the Neapolitan Villa, and the Tomb of Queen Luisa of Prussia.